University-of-Portsmouth/styleguide/sass/README.md

 # Overview

 Welcome to the University of Portsmouth living styleguide.
+You can read more about living styleguides and pattern libraries [here](https://speakerdeck.com/thoughtmerchant/unifying-agile-and-ux-with-live-style-guides) and [here](https://24ways.org/2011/front-end-style-guides/).

 Many services within the University are currently using [Bootstrap](https://github.com/twbs/bootstrap) and therefore this styleguide is built on top of it.